heydocode/ServerAPI/README.md

 - Easy installation and setup
 - Sends machine statistics via email
-- Online server management panel
-- Console for server management
 - Supports running a Minecraft server with monitoring

 ## Requirements

 - Access to Wi-Fi
-- A compatible device (iOS devices are not supported)
+- A compatible device (iOS and Android devices are not supported)

 ## Installation